| Barry MacDonnell's

 Main tips page | Browse more tips

-• To add new toolbar buttons to a toolbar see "How to create a toolbar button to play a macro, load a program or file (or folder), use a built-in WordPerfect feature, or play back keystrokes" here.
-Once created you can add a custom image to the button as discussed in the next column.
+¤ To add buttons to a toolbar see "How to create a toolbar button to play a macro, load a program or file (or folder), use a built-in WordPerfect feature, or play back keystrokes" here; once created you can add a custom image to the button as discussed in the next column -►

-• See here for some icon images for WordPerfect toolbars
+¤ See here for some downloadable icon images related to the macros on this site you can use for your own WordPerfect toolbars